ChandimaHerath/REACT-NATIVE-BOILERPLATE/README.md

 **The default location for this folder is:**

     %LOCALAPPDATA%\Android\Sdk\platform-tools

+### 1.3. iOS Development (Only for iOS development in macOS)

+#### 1.3.1 Xcode

+The easiest way to install Xcode is via the [Mac App Store](https://itunes.apple.com/us/app/xcode/id497799835?mt=12).
+Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.

+If you have already installed Xcode on your system, make sure it is version 10 or newer.

+#### 1.3.2.
+Command Line Tools
+You will also need to install the Xcode Command Line Tools.
+Open Xcode, then choose "Preferences..." from the Xcode menu.
+Go to the Locations panel and install the tools by selecting the most recent version in the Command Line Tools dropdown.

+#### 1.3.3.
+Installing an iOS Simulator in Xcode

+To install a simulator, open Xcode > Preferences... and select the Components tab.
+Select a simulator with the corresponding version of iOS you wish to use.

+#### 1.3.4.
+CocoaPods

+[CocoaPods](https://cocoapods.org/) is built with Ruby and it will be installable with the default Ruby available on macOS.
+You can use a Ruby Version manager, however we recommend that you use the standard Ruby available on macOS unless you know what you're doing.

+Using the default Ruby install will require you to use sudo when installing gems.
+(This is only an issue for the duration of the gem installation, though.)

+ sudo gem install cocoapods

+For more information, please visit [CocoaPods Getting Started guide](https://guides.cocoapods.org/using/getting-started.html).

 ## 2. Boilerplate Setup

 To work with this boilerplate, you have to download it.
 So follow these instructions to setup the boilerplate for customization.